xebialabs-community/xlr-tfs-plugin/README.md

 To test the connection on the Shared Configuration screen, you will need the SDK set up.

+## TFS Triggers

+Using the REST API, the Plugin allows you to poll TFS repositories and trigger XL Release on changes.

+**GitCommitTrigger.py** -- Given a Collection, Project, Repo and Branch, will trigger a release if the latest commit ID changes.

+**TfvcChangesetTrigger.py** -- Given a Collection and Project, will trigger a release if the latest changeset ID changes.

 ## TFS SDK

 The TFS SDK depends on the following configuration changes in XL Release: